TheWidlarzGroup/react-native-video/README.md

        onProgress={this.setTime}      // Callback every ~250ms with currentTime
        onEnd={this.onEnd}             // Callback when playback finishes
-       onError={this.videoError}      // Callback when video cannot be loaded style={styles.backgroundVideo} />
+       onError={this.videoError}      // Callback when video cannot be loaded onBuffer={this.onBuffer} // Callback when remote video is buffering style={styles.backgroundVideo} />

 // Later to trigger fullscreen